nizwar/flutter_template/readme.md

 You can use `ColumnDivider` and `RowDivider` to make distance between Widgets, default space = 10 (you can change it on customDivider.dart)

 ### Shimmer
-We got `ShimmerObject`, `ShimmeringObject`, `ShimmerContainer`, you can group your `ShimmerObjects` / or anything using `ShimmerContainer`, if you want to directly write shimmering object, use `ShimmeringObject`.
+We got `ShimmerObject`, `ShimmeringObject`, `ShimmerContainer`, you need to group your `ShimmerObjects` / or another object using `ShimmerContainer` to make it Shimmer, if you want to directly make a shimmering object, use `ShimmeringObject`.

 ### Custom Image
-Just simple image widget using `cached_network_image`, you can call it easily using `CustomImage` and here we go!
+Just simple image widget using `cached_network_image`, you can call it easily using `CustomImage`!

 ### Custom Card
 Need more shadow from regular `Card`? use `CustomCard`!